f3d-app/f3d/doc/user/07-COMMANDS.md

 `save_statefile [filename]`: A specific command to save the current state into a statefile.
 If filename is not specified, rely on the `--statefile-filename` CLI option.
 Use `-` for the standard output. eg: `save_statefile path/to/state.json`.

 `load_statefile [filename]`: A specific command to restore the state from a statefile, reloading the saved files.
-If filename is not specified, rely on the `--load-statefile` CLI option.
+If filename is not specified, rely on the `--statefile-filename` CLI option.
 Use `-` for the standard input.
 Does nothing but warn if the file does not exist. eg: `load_statefile path/to/state.json`.

 `save_statefile_to_clipboard`: A specific command to save the current state into the system clipboard.
 Requires a build with the `clip` module.
 No argument.